burghr/AI-Bench/README.md

 ## Troubleshooting

 - **pi hangs forever on the first run, with low CPU usage.** Some pi extensions hold stdout open and prevent the process from exiting after `-p` mode finishes.
 Run `pi list` to see installed extensions, then `pi remove <name>` for any non-default ones, and re-run.
 - **`pi --list-models` shows no `ollama/...` entries.** Pi's ollama integration extension isn't installed yet.
-Run `ollama launch pi --model <any-model> --yes -- --list-models` once — it installs `@ollama/pi-coding-agent` and registers local models.
+Run `ollama launch pi --model <any-model> --yes -- --list-models` once.
+It installs `@ollama/pi-coding-agent` and registers local models.
 Plain `pi --list-models` should show them afterwards.
 - **LM Studio model not found / API rejects the model ID.** LM Studio's API model IDs don't always match the HuggingFace repo name.
 Run `curl -s http://127.0.0.1:1234/v1/models` to see exact IDs the running server accepts, then update `lmstudio` in `bench.config.json` to match.
 - **LM Studio first-time setup.** On a fresh machine the `lms` daemon may not be initialized.
 The script detects this and opens LM Studio.app once to finish setup, then quits it automatically.
 - **oMLX model not found.** The bench downloads oMLX models from HuggingFace using `omlx_hf`.
 If download fails, check that `HF_TOKEN` is set in `.env` or your shell, or verify the repo ID is correct. `curl -s http://localhost:8000/v1/models` shows what the running server has loaded.